-- Teachers check pupils' understanding effectively, and identify and correct misunderstandings. - Teachers ensure that pupils embed key concepts in their long-term memory and apply them fluently. - The subject curriculum is designed and delivered in a way that allows pupils to transfer key knowledge to long-term memory.
-It is sequenced so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points. - Teachers use assessment to check pupils' understanding in order to inform teaching, and to help pupils embed and use knowledge fluently and develop their understanding, and not simply memorise disconnected facts
+- Teachers check pupils' understanding systematically, and identify misconceptions accurately providing clear, direct feedback - Teachers ensure that pupils embed and use knowledge fluently. - The subject curriculum is designed and delivered in a way that allows pupils to transfer key knowledge to long-term memory.
+It is sequenced so that new knowledge and skills build on what has been taught before and pupils can work towards clearly defined end points. - Teachers use assessment to check pupils' understanding in order to inform teaching, and to help pupils embed key concepts and use knowledge fluently and develop their understanding, and not simply memorise disconnected facts

 The Trust's position is in line with these statements; believing that the key to pupil success is not reliant on the use of performance data but is dependent on teacher subject knowledge and high-quality assessment practices informing future learning.
-Trust staff are expected to know the intent of the curriculum - what pupils will learn, how to implement the intended curriculum - how pupils will learn and what the impact of the curriculum has been - what new knowledge and skills have pupils learnt and how do we know.
+Trust staff are expected to know the intent of the curriculum - what pupils will learn, how to implement the intended curriculum - how pupils will learn and be able to accurately measure the impact of the curriculum on pupil knowledge and skills.

-2. Formative Assessment Principles TL
+2.0 Formative Assessment Principles

-2.1.
-Process
+2.1 Process